Skip to main content

 I like to think of technology use like any substance (food, wine, etc).
 As your teens grow up, part of your job as a parent is to educate them on healthy screen use.
 Too much video games, TV, social media, can have lasting negative effects on all of us.
 Limiting screen time and encouraging other activities like sports, time in nature, creative endeavors, and reading books can help to balance out and foster healthy brain development.
 Screens are inherently addictive, so it is important to practice what you preach and work as a community to spread awareness of what healthy screen time looks like across the developmental lifespan.

-Talking is Hard: A Social Skills Group for Teen Boys
+Talking is Hard: A Social Media Skills Group for Teen Boys

 By Dayspring, Teens No Comments